gallenc/opennms-integrations-play/drools-event-examples/minimal-minion-kafka/README.md

 ## Introduction
 In this example we look at how the in-built drools rete engine can be used to change the severity of reported alarms depending on the criteria of the node reporting the alarm.

-A video demonstrating this use case is provided here: [OpenNMS drools alarm mapping for MSPs](https://youtu.be/bUCaqguwrhU)
+A video demonstrating this use case is provided here (opens in new tab): <a href="https://youtu.be/bUCaqguwrhU" target="_blank">OpenNMS drools alarm mapping for MSPs</a>

 The use case for this configuration is as follows.